Q: I got a no-growth result on a clinical mastitis diagnostic test?? What can this mean?

-A: Getting a no-growth result from a clinical mastitis diagnostic test is pretty common (around 10-20% is normal in clinical trials).
-Here are four possible explanations, the reasons behind them, and some tips on steps you might want to take.
+A: Getting a no-growth result from a clinical mastitis diagnostic test is pretty common.
+In fact, around 10-20% is around what is normal in clinical trials, and on many farms .
+Here are three possible explanations, the reasons behind them, and some tips on steps you might want to take.

 1. It's just not bacterial:

-Mastitis is technically defined as inflammation of the udder.
-While the inflammation is usually caused by a bacterial infection, but not always.
-Possible non-bacterial causes could be a physical injury such as a knock to the udder, or a non-bacterial pathogen (such as a yeast).
+Possible non-bacterial causes could be a physical injury such as a knock to the udder, or a non-bacterial pathogen such as a yeast or a mould).

 The cows immune system is pretty good at responding and eliminating some types of gram-negative coliform bacteria such as E.coli.
 It is possible you might have spotted the back end of an infection that the immune system has already cleared, and that the visible symptoms remaining are the residual effects.